Snowshoeing the Ridges Sanctuary

 If you follow the boardwalk to the Lower Range Light and across Ridges Road, you will find yourself walking out to the shoreline of Ridges Beach.
 This reveals an ever-changing winter shoreline that may feature stunning icicles and ice shoves, and a winter view of the Town of Baileys Harbor across the water.

 If you want a more detailed tour of the trail, join an expert for one of the Ridges Sanctuary’s Guided Snowshoe Hikes.
-The hikes are held January through March on Fridays at 2 pm, and Saturdays at 10 am and 2 pm,
+The hikes are held January through March.

 More Door County Snowshoeing